History of cross-dressing: Spain and Latin America

 In several Latin American countries, the local term for "cross-dresser" (travesti) was established over the years as a term to designate people who were assigned male at birth, but develop a gender identity according to different expressions of femininity; as the Western notions of "transgender" and "transsexual" had not yet been introduced to the region.
 Although of pejorative origin, many people continue to claim the travesti term as a gender identity that escapes the male-female binary.

-Scandinavia
+Europe

+Stories about cross-dressing women appear often in European folklore.

 Ulrika Eleonora Stålhammar was a Swedish woman who served as a soldier during the Great Northern War and married a woman.